acumos/on-boarding/docs/developer-guide.rst

 Modeler/Data scientist creates model using toolkit.
 Modeler uses Acumos-client-library to push the model to  Acumos platform.
-The client library uploads model and metadata file to  Acumos onboarding server.Onboarding server creates docker image of model and push to nexus docker registry.It also creates solution, puts model and metadata artifact to repository.
+The client library uploads model and metadata file to  Acumos onboarding server.
+Onboarding server creates docker image of model and push to nexus docker registry.It also creates solution, puts model and metadata artifact to repository.